 As the axiom goes, you don’t need to be an expert to be a teacher.
 You only have to know more than the person to whom you are talking.
 True, if you don’t know very much about a topic, you are unlikely to end up on a Ted talk or invited to an international symposium.
 But you may still gain a readership.

 And in having to write about a topic, some form of research is almost inevitable, which will enhance your knowledge, which will make you a more informed writer which will encourage you to do more research.
 A virtuous circle of development.

 The only word of caution I would add here is that for work to be sustainable, it needs to be more than just opinion.
 You can write a piece or two off the top of your head, but as a rule, research your topic. and beware generalisation.

-Simply put, beware controversy.
+Simply put, beware controversy when finding confidence.
 By that I mean if you are seeing a flash point on social media.
-Perhaps the death of someone in custody, a political convention, denial or defence of a view which is considered 'controversial.'
+Perhaps the death of someone in custody, a political convention, denial or defence of a view which is considered ‘controversial.’
 Whatever it may be, feeling strongly about something is to steer into dangerous waters.
 Particularly if you DO NOT write under a pseudonym.

 The sad reality of modern cancel culture is much like the thought police of an Orwellean novel.
 Advocates troll for evidence of ‘wrong doing’ and have been known to hound people out of their jobs in pursuit of vengeance for their cause.

 This is not a recommendation to be mute on important topics.
 If history has taught me one thing, it is that evil tends to prevail only when good people remain silent.
 Rather, it is to be aware of what your words may mean.
 Where they will be displayed and how this may impact on your future.
 Something which may get our blood up today, isn’t something for which we are willing to die tomorrow.
 Thus, write with care.